 These are the scanners that are used to scan big sheets.
-Civil Contractors, Building Constructors, Architects, Map Listers and the like make use of such services.
-They will be dealing with large maps or designs, also called as Blue Prints that will come in sheets that are bigger than A4.
+Civil Contractors, Building Constructors, Architects, Map Listers, and the like make use of such services.
+They will be dealing with large maps or designs, also called Blue Prints that will come in sheets that are bigger than A4.

 These big sheets are to be scanned using equally big scanners.
 They will be similar to ADF that I have written about in the previous sections.
 Large-format sheets have to be fed into the input area of the scanners.
 The scanners in turn suck the sheets, scan them in the preferred resolution.

 This invention has enabled the digitization of a lot of blueprints that the builders and constructors have.

 There could be some instances when the photos have to be captured or scanned at the highest resolution when the resolution of a conventional flatbed photo scanner is not enough.
 In such cases, the scanner that is used is called a drum scanner.